MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/stopprocesssample04-sample.md

            // If a process name is passed to the cmdlet, get
            // the associated processes.
-           // Write a nonterminating error for failure to
+           // Write a non-terminating error for failure to
            // retrieve a process.
            foreach (string name in processNames)
            {